OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

     >>> benzene.key
     'SmallMoleculeComponent-ec3c7a92771f8872dab1a9fc4911c795'

-.. code snippet showing object instantiation and key
-.. maybe also show how we can manually create the key and it's just based on the filtered dict?

 For most objects, the hexadecimal label is generated based on the contents of the class -- in particular, it is based on contents of the ``_to_dict()`` dictionary, filtered